 Though bored at times by the repetitive artlessness of the gore — there’s a way to do this stuff with finesse; start with the Lone Wolf and Cub series — I was entertained by the movie’s sheer heedless hunger for the junk it’s chewing up and spitting out.
 At times it’s like an entire Japanese-schlock marathon compressed into 97 minutes.
 The version I caught was English-dubbed, so I can’t comment much on the acting, though Minase Yashiro makes a fierce and formidable icon of adorably petite bloodletting.
 She could anchor a Machine Girl franchise, and probably will.

 Essentially, what we’ve got here is Takashi Miike by way of Robert Rodriguez, with all the problems and thrills that entails.
-For the likeminded, it’s a bottomless (if anti-nutritious) bag of Twizzlers; others should approach with caution.Explore posts in the same categories: action/adventure, comedy, cult, foreign
+For the likeminded, it’s a bottomless (if anti-nutritious) bag of Twizzlers; others should approach with caution.action/adventure, comedy, cult, foreign